realme-govt-nz/azure-b2c-integration/Assertion-ITE.md

 ## ITE Request

-1. Create a new ITe request on the [RealMe developers website](https://developers.realme.govt.nz/):
+1. Create a new ITE request on the [RealMe developers website](https://developers.realme.govt.nz/):
 2. In ITE request, specify:
 - `RCMS token required` in the **Opaque token** dropdown.
 - `Return JSON identity and/or address` in the **Additional setup description** textarea.